scheurneus/seesaw-backend/SPECS.md

     * newest
     * oldest
     * controversial
+_default is newest_
-* amount -> int, defines the amount of articles listed
+* amount -> int, defines the amount of articles listed, _default is 10_
-* offset -> int, defines the how-manyeth article is the first article to be returned
+* offset -> int, defines the how-manyeth article is the first article to be returned, _default is 0_
 ## Acount management

 * __POST / login__ -> attempt to log in to an existing account